Pepsi Masr Tops Ramadan Ads 2014 With Nostalgia

-Pepsi Egypt’s been hitting singles with its new nostalgia ads.
-But will it make a home-run?
+Pepsi has been hitting with its new nostalgia ads.
+Will it make a home run?

 Over the past years, Pepsi’s global direction has been to invest in getting celebrities; to affiliate its brand name with popular figures, especially in football.
 But is this direction engaging people in the new digital era?
 Does it make it easy for the brand to pick up on the community’s online content and build stories around this platform?
 Apparently not.

-Last Ramadan, Pepsi surprised their audience with a new nostalgic direction.
-They brought back Bougy & Tamtam along with some of the Egyptians oldies like Foaad El Mohndees, Nelly and Fatouta under the theme of “Yalla Nekamel Lametna.”
+Last Ramadan, Pepsi surprised its audience with a new nostalgic direction.
+They brought back Bougy & Tamtam along with some of the Egyptian oldies like Foaad El Mohndees, Nelly, and Fatouta under the theme of “Yalla Nekamel Lametna.”

 The ad was brilliant especially given that it was supported by a very emotional music score composed by Hassan Al Shafie.
 Everyone thought that Pepsi was getting back on track with a trove of nostalgic stories in the online world, which was perceived as the perfect opportunity for them.

-Unfortunately, Pepsi decided to only use the oldies characters to build some basic stories without including their audience or giving them space to share their nostalgic moments online.
+Pepsi decided to use the oldies characters to build some basic stories without including their audience or giving them space to share their nostalgic moments online.